A Lady without a Lord

 From Chapter 2 of A Lady without a Lord

-Harriot Atherton has enough trouble keeping her father, the steward of the Saybrook estate, out of trouble.
+Harriot Atherton has enough trouble keeping her father, the steward of the Saybrook estate, out of difficulties.
 Must she really rescue one of his sheep?
-Especially when the new viscount makes an unexpected appearance…
+Especially when the estate’s new viscount makes an unexpected appearance…

 The ewe strained forward, trying to get its legs under it.
 In spite of its obvious exhaustion, though, its strength still proved greater than that of its would-be rescuer.
 With a jerk, it shot forward, sending Harry tumbling to all fours into the dirt.